Olivetr33/risker_read-it-/README.md

 2. Use **Upload Data** to import your Excel file.
 3. Manage and review the table or open the risk map.
 4. Clear data or archive entries when finished.
+5. Adjust the log level using the footer selector if needed.
+Your choice is stored locally.

 ## External dependencies